K-State graduation year: December 2007

 Describe the process of finding your first job:

-Honestly, my first job fell into my lap.
-I started searching for full-time positions around the time I started my last internship with AFA.
-I didn't find employment until a local marketing position opened up in in the town where I lived.
+I started searching for full-time positions around the time I started my last internship in the summer of 2007.
+I didn't find employment until a local marketing position opened up in in the town where I lived in December 2007.
 I had that job for a month, and then I was laid off.
-I didn't find employment again for seven months, even though I searched virtually everywhere.
+I didn't find employment again for seven months.
 I was then offered a position as the annual funds and marketing manager for a community food bank, which is what I technically consider my first true job out of college.
 I found it through the local newspaper ad and simply applied for it.

 What do you enjoy most about your job?